scott-guthridge/pylibvna/docs/source/cal-model.rst

 back to E terms.

-The next several sections describe the supported calibration types, the error terms they provide, and the standards needed to solve for them.
+The next several sections describe the supported calibration types, the error terms they provide, and the standards needed to solve them.

 Calibration Types
 -----------------